DanyHoussin/DanyHoussin/README.md

 - 👋 Hi, I’m Dany
-- 👀 I’m interested in everything related to the PC (3D modeling, Photo montage, Vidéo montage, coding, etc...) and combat sport.
+- 👀 I’m interested in everything related to the PC (3D modeling, Photo montage, Vidéo montage, coding, etc...), combat sport and drawing.
 - 🌱 I’m currently learning the basics of coding as well as coding tools.
 - 📫 How to reach me :<br>